 MPC.
-CHC organized and incorporated MPC on July 13, 2010 as wholly owned subsidiary to rehabilitate and operate the 102 MW Bunker-Fired Iligan Diesel Power Plants (IDPPs) I and II located in Iligan City.
-On June 27, 2011, ACR acquired full control of MPC through an agreement with CHC, wherein CHC assigns all shares to ACR.
+CHC organized and incorporated MPC on July 13, 2010 as a wholly owned subsidiary to rehabilitate and operate the 102 MW Bunker-Fired Iligan Diesel Power Plants (IDPPs) I and II located in Iligan City.
 The deed of sale of IDPP with Iligan City Government was signed on February 27, 2013.
-MPC is already in the process of rehabilitating the plant and started operating beginning May 2013 as "merchant" power plants.
+MPC is already in the process of rehabilitating the plant and ramp-up operations was started in May 2013.

 Sarangani.
-CHC organized Sarangani on October 15, 2010, as wholly owned subsidiary to construct, commission and operate power generating plant facilities of electricity in Maasim, Sarangani Province.
-On June 27, 2011, ACR acquired full control of Sarangani through an agreement with CHC, wherein CHC assigns all shares to ACR.
-On December 10, 2012, ACR entered into a shareholders agreement with Toyota Tsusho Corporation (TTC), a company incorporated in Japan, wherein TTC agreed to subscribe and paid 355 million worth of Sarangani shares, representing 25% of the total equity of Sarangani.
+CHC organized and incorporated October 15, 2010, respectively, as wholly-owned subsidiaries to acquire, construct, commission and operate power-generating plants and related facilities for the generation of electricity.
+On June 27, 2011, ACR acquired full control of Sarangani through an agreement with CHC, wherein CHC assigns all shares of Sarangani to ACR.
+On December 10, 2012, ACR entered into a shareholders agreement with Toyota Tsusho Corporation (TTC), a company incorporated in Japan, wherein TTC agreed to subscribe and paid P355 million worth of Sarangani shares, representing 25% of the equity of Sarangani.
+On the same date, ACR entered into a Development Fee Agreement with TTC, wherein TTC agreed to pay ACR a development fee amounting to US\$5.75 million representing compensation to ACR as sole project proponent for the time, risk, and resources in developing Sarangani project.

-Sarangani has obtained a ₱9.3 billion project financing facility from syndicate of domestic banks on December 12, 2012.
+Sarangani has obtained a P9.3 billion project financing facility from syndicate of domestic banks on December 12, 2012.
 The notice to proceed to commence the relevant sub-contract works in accordance with the Engineering Procurement Construction Contract was issued to Daelim Industrials, Inc. of Korea on December 28, 2012.
 Commercial operation is expected to commence in August 2015.

 Sigil and Kalaong.
-The Parent Company organized and incorporated Sigil and Kalaong on July 22, 2011 as wholly owned subsidiaries.
+The Parent Company organized and incorporated Sigil and Kalaong on July 22, 2011 as wholly-owned subsidiaries.
 Sigil and Kalaong were incorporated primarily to develop and invest in energy projects including but not limited to the exploration, development and utilization of renewable energy resources.
-Sigil and Kalaong have not started commercial operations.
+As of June 30, 2013, Sigil and Kalaong have not started commercial operations.

 SRPI.
-The Parent Company organized and incorporated SRPI on July 22, 2011, as wholly owned subsidiary.
-SRPI was incorporated primarily to acquire, construct, commission, operate and maintain power-generating plants and related facilities for the generation of electricity.
-SRPI has obtained its ECC on March 20, 2012 for the planned 105MW coal fired power plant to be located in Zamboanga Ecozone.
-SRPI has not started commercial operations.
+The Parent Company organized and incorporated SRPI on July 22, 2011, respectively, as wholly-owned subsidiary.
+SRPI were incorporated primarily to acquire, construct, commission, operate and maintain power-generating plants and related facilities for the generation of electricity.
+SRPI has obtained its ECC on March 25, 2012 for the planned 105 WM coal fired power plant to be located in Zamboanga Ecozone.
+As of June 30, 2013, SRPI have not started commercial operations.